jaenrig-ifx/micropython/docs/psoc6/mpy-usage.rst

 exceptions will be send through the serial connection to the host machine, which will display them in the serial terminal console.

-In this case, the REPL mode is used, but the IDE or command line tool will take care of sending each line of the script and process its output to show it in the terminal.
+The REPL mode is used, but the IDE or command line tool will take care of sending each line of the script and process its output to show it in the terminal.

 On-target file system mode